acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 ## Hugo's separates content from layouts

 In principle, you can write HTML/CSS/JS by hand to do a static site.
-This is inconvenient:
+For many reasons this is inconvenient:

+[^17]: Slight exaggeration of: `<a href="https://example.com" rel="noopener noreferrer" target="_blank">example.com</a>`

-* HTML is tedious to write.
-For a simple link you will type an extra 57 characters: `<a href="example.com" rel="noopener noreferrer" target="_blank">example.com</a>`.
+* HTML is verbose compared to a plain document.
+For a link[^17] you will type 57 characters plus the actual link.
 It's fine for one page, but it scales poorly.
-* Typically some parts of the code are the same for all the pages, like certain analytics, fonts, links, etc.
-* Even if you copy and paste everything it'll be tedious to do, and more importantly, I'll be impossible to make changes in an elegant way.
+* Typically some parts of the code are the same for all the pages, like certain analytics, fonts, links, etc. Even if you copy and paste everything it'll be tedious to do
-* You are focusing on two problems at once.
-Maybe you want to write the Best Cookie Recipe in the world, but now you are in a sidequest trying to figure out which CSS property centers your image.
-It's unproductive.
-* You have to actually know what you are doing.
-If frontend programming is outside your area of expertise, it will take a lot of learning to make a production-grade website.
-That's not a top priority for everyone.
+* If you want to make a change you'll have to do it manually on every file.
+* Focus is divided between writing relatable content and handling the looks of the site.
+* Web design is its own field of knowledge and not everyone wants to invert time and effort on that.

-This is the problem that Hugo aims to solve by allowing you to separate web design into two activities: content writing and template writing.
+Hugo makes This is the problem that Hugo aims to solve by allowing you to separate web design into two activities: content writing and template writing.

 Content is written in [markdown](https://commonmark.org), which conceptually is a condensed syntactic sugar for HTML.
-Markdown is very simple to understand and use.
+Markdown is very easy to use.

-Hugo will turn those files into HTML and insert them it into the templates written in a special templating language.
+Templates are written in a special templating language, and Hugo will use them to turn your content files into the HTML your static site needs.

 ## Society is divided into Theme Users and Theme Writers.

-If you just want to use a nice theme from the [Hugo Themes Page](https://themes.gohugo.io/), you can start with the example site - every theme has one - and then use your intuition to add files and configurations.
+If you just want to use a nice theme from the [Hugo Themes Page](https://themes.gohugo.io/), you can start with the example site --every theme has one-- and then use your intuition to add files and configurations.
 No knowledge of the templates or even Web Design is required, all you need is to write all your content in markdown and browse [Content Management Docs](https://gohugo.io/content-management) and the theme documentation every once in a while.

 But the day will come that you'll you need to tinker with the themes or write your own.

+# Info for Theme Users

 ## Hugo projects have a definite directory structure